mdominijanni/inferno/docs/examples/quickstart.md

 Inspired by the PyTorch [example](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html) of the same name, we go through a simple example of implementing a model and a training/testing loop.

 ## Prerequisites
-This tutorial requires Inferno, its dependency PyTorch, and TorchVision for working with the dataset.
+This tutorial requires Inferno (and its dependencies, including PyTorch) and TorchVision for working with the dataset.
+We'll start with the necessary import statements.

 ```{code} python
 import inferno